aiokitchen/aiomisc/docs/source/services.rst

 +++++++++++++++

-``PeriodicService`` runs ``PeriodicCallback`` as a service and waits for running callback to complete on stop.
+``PeriodicService`` runs ``PeriodicCallback`` as a service and waits for the running callback to complete on the stop method.
 You need to use ``PeriodicService`` as a base class and override ``callback`` async coroutine method.

 Service class accepts required ``interval`` argument - periodic interval